Orogenic gold deposit: Timeline of global mineralization

 Improved geochronological data on gold and paleo-reconstructions have given a better understanding of the mineralization of orogenic gold deposits over time.
-The oldest known orogenic gold deposits (>3 Ga) are in the Kaapvaal craton in the Barberton greenstone belt, the Ukranian shield and the Pilbara craton.
+The oldest known orogenic gold deposits (>3 Ga) are in the Kaapvaal craton in the Barberton greenstone belt, the Ukrainian Shield and the Pilbara craton.
 The Witwatersrand placer gold deposit in South Africa is estimated to have been mineralized by orogenic processes at a similar time.
 The next period of time for favorable orogenic gold deposit formation was 2.8-2.55 Ga in the greenstone belts of the Yilgarn craton, Superior province, Dharwar craton, Zimbabwe craton, Wyoming craton and Baltic shield.

-Proceeding the Archean, the next episode of orogenic gold deposit formation was from 2.1-1.8 Ga following the breakup of an Archean supercontinent and subsequent orogenic processes which ensued.
+Proceeding the Archean, the next episode of orogenic gold deposit formation was from 2.1 to 1.8 Ga following the breakup of an Archean supercontinent and subsequent orogenic processes which ensued.
 In this time period, deposits formed in interior Australia, northwestern Africa, northern South America, Sveconfennia, and the Canadian shield.
 This is followed by a period of insignificant orogenic gold formation from 1.6 Ga to 0.8 Ga which is argued to either be due to worldwide major extension associated with anorogenic magmatism, or due to erosion of narrow continental margins in which the orogenic gold was mineralized.

-The formation of Godwana in the Neoproterozoic by the process of collisions of cratons indicates the time which orogenic gold-vein formation became continuous and wide spread until present day.
+The formation of Gondwana in the Neoproterozoic by the process of collisions of cratons indicates the time which orogenic gold-vein formation became continuous and wide spread until present day.
 From the formation of Godwana until the beginning of the paleozoic, deposits formed in the Arabian-Nubian shield, western Africa, Brazil's Atlantic shield, in the Sao Francisco craton, and northwestern Australia.
 From the paleozoic until the beginning of the mesozoic, in conjunction with the various orogenies which contributed to the evolution of Pangea, orogenic gold deposits were mineralized in Australia, Westland in New Zealand, Victoria Land in Antarctica, southern South America, southern Europe, central Asia and northwest China.

-The break-up of Pangea in the mesozoic is the event which marks the final major global distribution of orogenic gold deposits.
+The break-up of Pangea in the Mesozoic marks the final formation of major, globally-distributed orogenic gold deposits.
 This event created an immense range of subduction zones surrounding the Pacific ocean.
 To the east of the Pacific, the Cordilleran orogen resulted in many Middle Jurassic to mid-Cretaceous orogenic gold deposits.
-To the west of the Pacific, a similar contemporaneous orogenic event occured resulting in orogenic gold deposits mineralizing in the Russian Far East and the North China craton during the Early Cretaceous.
+To the west of the Pacific, a similar contemporaneous orogenic event occurred, resulting in orogenic gold deposits mineralizing in the Russian Far East and the North China craton during the Early Cretaceous.